-The method we use to produce the projections does not enable statements of probability to be attached to them, or for confidence intervals to be ascribed to the variant projections.
+The method we use to produce the projections does not enable statements of probability to be attached to them, or for confidence intervals to be ascribed to the variant projections because the variants are based on different demographic scenarios.
 Therefore, the levels of uncertainty for the fertility, mortality and migration assumptions are not directly comparable.
 However, study of past data shows that international migration has been more volatile than the other components.

-The 2007 article UK national population projections in perspective: How successful compared to those in other European countries (PDF, 564KB) by Nico Keilman (University of Oslo) offers an international comparison of accuracy.
+The 2007 article UK national population projections in perspective: How successful compared to those in other European countries?
+(PDF, 564KB) by Professor Nico Keilman (University of Oslo) offers an international comparison of accuracy.

 Coherence and comparability

-Each set of NPPs is unique, comprising assumptions made using the best information available at a point in time.
+Each set of national population projections (NPPs) is unique, comprising assumptions made using the best information available at a point in time.
 This means that each new set of projections, using the most up-to-date background data available, supersedes the previous set.
-Although the results of subsequent projections can be compared, this will not be comparing like with like but instead observing what effect the most recent data has on the projected future population of the country.
+Although the results of subsequent projections can be compared, this will not be comparing like with like, but instead observing what effect the most recent data has on the projected future population of the country.

 Accessibility and clarity

-NPPs are available online and can be downloaded free of charge in Microsoft Excel and CSV format.
-Graphs, textual background information and supporting publications are provided as part of each release.
+The national population projections (NPPs) are available online and can be downloaded free of charge in Microsoft Excel and CSV format.
+Graphs, textual background information and supporting documents are provided as part of each release.

-Any additional enquiries regarding national population projections can be made via email to firstname.lastname@example.org or by telephone on +44 (0)1329 444661.
+If you have any additional enquiries regarding national population projections, you can contact us by email or by telephone on +44 1329 444661.
 It may be possible to meet additional data requests, but these may be chargeable depending on the time required to produce the additional data requested.
 Metadata describing the limitations of additional data are provided with individual requests.
-These requests are also published on the ONS website.
+These requests are also published on the Office for National Statistics (ONS) website.

 Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel file types.
 We also offer users the option to download the narrative in PDF format.
 In some instances, other software may be used or may be available on request.
 For further information, please refer to the contact details at the beginning of this report.